movementlabsxyz/MIP/MIP/mip-16/README.md

 ## Motivation

-The transaction fees on L2s are multi-dimensional.
+The transaction fees on L2s are multi-dimensional [9, 10].
 They comprise of _execution fees_, _settlement fees_ and _data availability fees_.
 This MIP describes what the different types of fees are, and how the transaction fees can be computed.

 ## Scope of this MIP